MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamwork.md

 ## SYNOPSIS
 Get the properties and relationships of a teamwork object, such as the region of the organization and whether Microsoft Teams is enabled.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaTeamwork](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamwork?view=graph-powershell-beta)

 ## SYNTAX

 ```